ioxiocom/ioxio-tags/README.md

-# IOXIO Tags™️ demo
+# IOXIO Tags™ demo

-Demonstrating usage of [IOXIO](https://ioxio.com) Tags™️, using QR Codes to connect real world goods to data products on Dataspaces™.
+Demonstrating usage of [IOXIO](https://ioxio.com) Tags™, using QR Codes to connect real world goods to data products on Dataspaces™.

 Provides some basic scaffolding demonstrating:

-- How to generate IOXIO Tags™️ -compatible codes, both [COSE](https://cose-wg.github.io/cose-spec/) signed and simple URL -types.
+- How to generate IOXIO Tags™ -compatible codes, both [COSE](https://cose-wg.github.io/cose-spec/) signed and simple URL -types.
 - How to generate a valid signing key and publish it via JWKS.
-- How to verify COSE signed IOXIO Tags™️ via JWKS
+- How to verify COSE signed IOXIO Tags™ via JWKS.
-- How to host the metadata for your domain and products you will issue IOXIO Tags™️ for.
+- How to host the metadata for your domain and products you will issue IOXIO Tags™ for.
-- How to fetch the relevant metadata from issuer servers
+- How to fetch the relevant metadata from issuer servers.
-- How to fetch data products according to the Digital Product Passport -compatible data product definition standards from an IOXIO Dataspace™️
+- How to fetch data products according to the Digital Product Passport -compatible data product definition standards from an IOXIO Dataspace™.

 Demo environment deployed to [tags.ioxio.dev](https://tags.ioxio.dev), but for properly testing the capabilities out for use in your own organization you will want to run the demo components on your